-There are many bugs that get into New York City homes.
+Many bugs get into New York City homes.
 House flies buzz around in your kitchen.
 Spiders build webs in the upper corners of your rooms.
 Centipedes cling to your walls and stare at you while you watch television.
 Stink bugs climb in your curtains.
 Ants walk across your kitchen floor like the Israelites crossing the Red Sea.
-So when you see a cockroach skitter into your air conditioner, or disappear into a floor vent, you may shrug it off.
+So when you see a cockroach skitter into your air conditioner or disappear into a floor vent, you may shrug it off.
 Roaches are just one more bug you have to deal with, right?
 Sadly, they aren't.
 Cockroaches aren't just creepy houseguests.
 They can present real threats to your health.

 A roach is a roach, right?

 It is important to understand that all cockroaches are not created equal.
 Some roaches never get into homes.
 Some get into homes and immediately go back outside.
-The cockroaches we are concerned about are the roaches that get in and stay in, such as American, German, and Oriental cockroaches.
+We are concerned about the roaches that get in and stay in, such as American, German, and Oriental cockroaches.

 An American cockroach is a seed-shaped insect with a chestnut brown coloration and a yellowish figure-8 pattern on its back.
 This is the largest cockroach that will get into your NYC home.